andreatramacere/jetset/doc/install.rst

     pip install ipython jupyter

-- install the code
+- MacOS

-  .. note:: LINUX: currently, pip binaries for linux are not provided, then pip will build the wheel from source on the fly.
-You have to install swig the following of these :ref:`swig`

   .. code-block:: bash

       pip install jetset

+- Linux

+  .. note:: LINUX: currently, pip binaries for linux are not provided

+  -) Use anaconda

+  OR

+  -) Install from source

+  OR

+  -) Use the git release binaries follow the instructions here: :ref:`install_pre_file`

 - run the test (optional)